50022445/50022445.github.io/tryhackme/U.A High School/index.md

 ![Success](images/18_ssh_deku.png)

 And we are in!!
-Lets get our first flag that is stored in the `deku` home folder and look for ways to escalate our current privileges to get to `root`.
+Lets get our first flag that is stored in the `deku` home folder 🚩and look for ways to escalate our current privileges to get to `root`.
 Upon executing the `sudo -ls` command, we can see that the `deku` user has `sudo` access to a executable program.

 ![Escalation](images/19_escalation.png)